Jacques Mahu

 Jacob (Jacques) Mahu (1564 – 23 September 1598) was a Dutch merchant and explorer.

 In 1598, he led an expedition with five vessels organised by Pieter van der Hagen and Johan van der Veeken intended to find a trade route to the Spice Islands and to incite the local population to rise against the Spanish.
 The expedition left from Rotterdam on 27 June 1598, but suffered misfortune from the start.

-The ships with their (initial) captains were: Hoop (Hope), captained by Jacques Mahu, leader of the expedition; Liefde (Love), captained by Simon de Cordes, second-in-command; Geloof (Believe), captained by Gerrit van Beuningen; Trouwe (Faith), captained by Jurriaan van Boekhout; and finally Blijde Boodschap (Good Tiding or The Gospel), captained by Sebald de Weert.
-The Blijde Boodschap was better known as Vliegend Hart (Flying heart) prior to this particular voyage.
+The ships with their (initial) captains were: Hoop (Hope), captained by Jacques Mahu, leader of the expedition; Liefde (Love), captained by Simon de Cordes, second-in-command; Geloof (Faith), captained by Gerrit van Beuningen; Trouwe (Faithful), captained by Jurriaan van Boekhout; and finally Blijde Boodschap (Good Tiding or The Gospel), captained by Sebald de Weert.
+The Blijde Boodschap was better known as Vliegend Hert (Flying deer) prior to this particular voyage.
 Liefde had been previous known as Erasmus and still had a figurehead of him.